eagerbeaver04/Sorting-finite-Turing-Tape/README.md

  - Movement Simulation: Simulates tape movements, including rewinding and moving by positions.

 ### TapeSorter Class
-The TapeSorter class, found in [tape_sorter.hpp](src/tape/tape_sorter.hpp), handles the sorting algorithm using temporary tapes.
-It takes as template any implementation of `ITape` for more to facilitate integration with custom tape implementations.
+The `TapeSorter class`, implemented in [tape_sorter.hpp](src/tape/tape_sorter.hpp), provides an efficient 2-way merge sort algorithm for sorting datasets using temporary tape storage.
+This class supports any implementation of the `ITape` interface, allowing seamless integration with various custom tape implementations.
+The algorithm uses only two temporary tapes, ensuring low resource usage and straightforward operation.
+Its design prioritizes memory efficiency by sorting and merging data in chunks, making it ideal for systems with limited memory resources.
+For more detailed information, see [tape_sorting.md](docs/tape_sorting.md).

+### KWayTapeSorter Class
+The `KWayTapeSorter class`, implemented in [k_way_tape_sorter.hpp](src/tape/k_way_tape_sorter.hpp), extends the functionality of the `TapeSorter` by supporting a k-way merge sort algorithm.
+This approach leverages multiple temporary tapes to efficiently merge larger datasets in fewer passes.
+Like `TapeSorter`, it is highly modular and works with any ITape implementation, enabling customization and adaptability for different storage systems.
+Its k-way sorting strategy significantly reduces the number of merge iterations, improving performance for large-scale datasets.
+For more detailed information, see [k_way_tape_sorting.md](docs/k_way_tape_sorting.md).
 #### Features:

  - Memory Management: Ensures that no more than `M` bytes are loaded into memory at any time.